Arc (web browser): Features

-Arc uses a sidebar to store all parts of the browser—including the search bar, tab list and bookmarks—aside from the viewing window.
+Arc uses a vertical sidebar to store all parts of the browser—including the search bar, tab list and bookmarks—aside from the viewing window.
 The sidebar also contains controls for audio playback, which can be accessed while not using the tab playing the audio.
 This functionality also works with video call software, such as Google Meet.

 The search bar present in Arc, called Command Bar is similar in functionality and design to Apple's Spotlight feature.
 It can be used to search for websites and URLs as normal, as well as being able to pin tabs, duplicate tabs and access browser history.
 Arc includes an optional built-in ad blocker (uBlock Origin), and The Browser Company claims it does not share user's search data.

 Tabs in Arc can be put into "spaces", organised tabs with separate areas that can be given different themes and browser profiles.
-Tabs in spaces can be put in a split-screen view with up to four tabs per window.
+Using the "Split View" feature, tabs in spaces can be put into a split screen view with up to four tabs per window.
 Tabs can also be pinned, which puts them in a labelled area in the sidebar.
 Unpinned tabs disappear after a period of time (which can be changed in settings) but can be retrieved in Arc's "archived tabs" section.
 Tabs can also be renamed.

 Arc includes several built-in applications, including an "easel" function, which can be used to collect webpage screenshots and URLs.
 The easel includes tools for typing and drawing.
 Easels can be kept private, shared with other people for collaboration or posted online.
 There was previously also a notebook function, which could be accessed from the search bar.
 Aside from built-in applications, Arc also has integrations with other web applications, like Gmail and Google Calendar.